Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

-The previous works did not thoroughly investigate the RSS-enabled communication link, thus link budget analysis for RSS-assisted non-terrestrial networks is still missing.
-However, in the terrestrial counterpart, a number of works studied the path-loss model for RSS-assisted communications \cite{Basar2019,Tang2019,yildirim2020modeling,Ozdogan2019,nadeem2019intelligent}.
-While most of these models are solely based on mathematical analysis using different approaches, some models are experimentally validated \cite{Tang2019}.
+Previous works have not thoroughly investigated RSS-enabled communication links, and so a link budget analysis for RSS-assisted non-terrestrial networks remains unexamined.
+In contrast, a number of works have studied path-loss models for RSS-assisted terrestrial communications \cite{Basar2019,Tang2019,yildirim2020modeling,Ozdogan2019,nadeem2019intelligent}.
+While most of these models are based on mathematical analysis using different approaches, some of them have been experimentally validated \cite{Tang2019}.
 These studies revealed the existence of two regimes that govern the performance of RSS-assisted communication systems.
-The first one is the ``specular reflection'' paradigm, where the path-loss model is analyzed using geometrical optics and imaging theory, while the second is the ``scattering'' paradigm, which obeys to the plate scattering theory and radar cross section analysis.
-The factors that determine the governing regime of the RSS-assisted systems are the geometrical size of the RSS units, the communication frequency, and the distances separating the RSS from the transmitter and receiver.
-Typically, when the RSS is within relatively short distances from the transmitter and receiver or the RSS units are electrically large, e.g., their dimensions are 10 times larger than the wavelength denoted $\lambda$, the path-loss undergoes the specular reflection paradigm \cite{Basar2019,Tang2019,Ntontin2019a}.
-Otherwise, i.e, when the distances between the RSS and transmitter or receiver are very large or the RSS units dimensions are very small, then the RSS-assisted communication system follows the plate scattering reflection paradigm \cite{basar2020simris,ellingson2019path}.
-To be noted that the scattering paradigm can be designated as the far-field, whereas the specular reflection is often known as the near-field.
+The first is the ``specular'' reflection paradigm, where the path-loss model is analyzed using geometrical optics and imaging theory.
+The second is the ``scattering'' reflection paradigm, which obeys plate scattering theory and radar cross-section analysis.
+The factors that determine the governing regime of the RSS-assisted systems are the geometrical size of the RSS units, the communication frequency, and the distances separating an RSS from the transmitter and receiver.
+Typically, when an RSS is within a relatively short distance from a transmitter and/or a receiver, or when the RSS units are electrically large (e.g., their dimensions are ten times larger than the wavelength denoted by $\lambda$), the path loss is governed by the specular reflection paradigm \cite{Basar2019,Tang2019,Ntontin2019a}.
+Otherwise, the RSS-assisted communication follows the plate scattering reflection paradigm (i.e., when the distances between the RSS units and transmitter or receiver are large or when the RSS unit dimensions are very small) \cite{basar2020simris,ellingson2019path}.
+It should be noted that the scattering paradigm can be designated as ``far-field'' paradigm, whereas the specular reflection can be referred to as ``near-field'' paradigm.